BarakBinyamin/LED-Display/README.md

 ### Prerequisites

 - 25 5mm LED's
-- some cardboard, wood, or any object that could hold 25 LED's.
+- Some cardboard, wood, or any object that could hold 25 LED's.
-- an arduino microcontroller <br>
+- An arduino microcontroller <br>

 Before you start, it may be helpful to take a look at the [circuit diagram](https://github.com/BarakBinyamin/LED-Display/blob/master/images/CircuitDiagram.png) and the [casing schematic](https://github.com/BarakBinyamin/LED-Display/blob/master/images/CasingSchematic.jpg)